 - Difficulty breathing

-This medication is fairly new, compared to others that are available.
-It was first available in 1993, with a generic version hitting the market in 2004.
-Gabapentin does impact the GABA neurotransmitter without any impact on the receptors that are impacted by benzos or opioids.
+This medication is fairly new compared to others that are available.
+Gabapentin was first available in 1993, with a generic version hitting the market in 2004.
+Gabapentin impacts the GABA neurotransmitter without impacting the receptors that are impacted by benzos or opioids.
 Because it does not trigger the same neurotransmitters, gabapentin is not on the United States’ controlled substance list, as it is not considered a drug of abuse.
 Unfortunately, there are a lot of commonalities between this and other intoxicants.

-Gabapentin makes users feel calm and tranquil, as well as increases sociability.
+Gabapentin makes users feel calm and tranquil along with increased sociability.
 Many people report a happy, euphoric high, with feelings similar to the high that cannabis creates.
-Even though the government does not classify this as a controlled substance, it is still commonly used recreationally and can be found on the streets, under the common names of “gabbies” and “morontin”.
-With so many people using this recreationally, it is not uncommon for it to be combined with alcohol, opioids, and other unsafe substances.
+Even though the government does not classify this as a controlled substance, it is still commonly used recreationally.
+It can be found on the streets under the common names “gabbies” and “morontin.”
+With so many people using this recreationally, combining it with alcohol, opioids, and other unsafe substances is not uncommon.

-When folks mix Neurontin with alcohol, there are a number of dangerous effects that can occur.
-One of the biggest reasons that this could end up being a lethal combination is that, on their own, both gabapentin and alcohol depress the respiratory system and the central nervous system.
-These substances together amplify these depressant effects, which can make you feel even more dizzy and drowsy, leading to impairments, accidents, and even death.
+When folks mix Neurontin with alcohol, several dangerous effects can occur.
+One of the biggest reasons this could end up being a lethal combination is that, on their own, both gabapentin and alcohol depress the respiratory and central nervous systems.
+These substances amplify these depressant effects, making you feel dizzy and drowsy, leading to impairments, accidents, and even death.
 Additionally, anyone that drinks while taking gabapentin is at increased risk of having a seizure.

 According to the FDA, there are risk factors that can increase the likelihood of experiencing the more dangerous effects, including:

 - Respiratory conditions, including COPD

 - Use of opioids and other CNS depressants